mckennapsean/dissertation/content/01-intro.md

 <!-- design artifacts -->
-Visualization design artifacts are often crucial to the success of a project, especially for the final desired outcome which is sought to be usable, useful, and effective.
+Visualization _design artifacts_ are often crucial to the success of a project, especially for the final desired visualization system which should be usable, useful, and effective.
 Commonly, artifacts are tangible software tools, but the design process can involve other kinds of artifacts, such as sketches, ideas, documents of user needs, or a list of software requirements.
-Existing process models fail to capture some of these kinds of design artifacts, and this is largely due to how existing models consider evaluation as a separate step of the design process rather than a part of every step.
-Artifacts for visualization design can serve many purposes, from measuring success to reuse in future projects; thus, it is often both beneficial and time-saving to capture many artifacts and link them back to design decisions.
+Existing process models fail to rigorously capture some of these design artifacts, and this is largely due to how existing models consider evaluation as a separate step of the design process rather than a part of every activity.
+Artifacts for visualization design can serve many purposes, from measuring success to being reused in future projects; thus, it is often both beneficial and time-saving to capture and report on a variety of design artifacts and link them back to the design decisions or guidelines which motivated their selection.
+By identifying and recognizing more kinds of design artifacts, novice visualization designers could learn how to reuse not only what they know but what others know, and a more descriptive approach for discussing design artifacts and associated decisions in the visualization community could further aid contributions to this design knowledge as well.

 <!-- again, the solution, the framework -->